 If you’re crazy-careful with your anonymity when using torrents, you’re probably already familiar with the practice of IP binding. uTorrent users, for example, configure this service so that their downloading and uploading activities are limited to a single IP address, the most popular cases are where you use the IP address of a secure VPN server.

-However, if you’re using ExpressVPN and have the Network Lock feature active (it is enabled by default), IP binding is not anymore a necessity.
-As stated above, if your VPN-routed Internet connection suddenly comes to a halt, the download along with any other traffic will automatically be cut and your privacy will remain untainted.
+However, if you’re using ExpressVPN and have the Network Lock feature active (it is enabled by default), IP binding is not a necessity anymore.
+As stated above, if your VPN-routed Internet connection suddenly comes to a halt, the download – along with any other traffic – will automatically be cut and your privacy will remain untainted.

 Healthy advice for safe practice

 Whenever you feel like using services that the authorities might find highly questionable, such as simply connecting to the Tor network or downloading the contents of a torrent file from the Internet, there are some rules that you should follow for the sake of your privacy and security.

 Authorities are not the only ones that want to get their hands on your data, but also certain users who can use this information to blackmail you, for instance.